kj121497/kj5/README.md

 <img src="IMG_6323.jpg" width="450">

-Below is Task 1 as I scripted in order to observe whether a user would follow the steps of the feature in my point of view of how that feature should work.
+###### Below is Task 1 as I scripted in order to observe whether a user would follow the steps of the feature in my point of view of how that feature should work.

-#### 3 TASKS

 ##### TASK 1:
 Use search bar to search profile posts by date